+The Administrator will exercise its discretion under the Plan in such a way as to comply, to the maximum extent practicable in carrying out the goals of the Plan, in a manner consistent with the requirements of Code Section 409A or an exemption from those requirements, provided, however, that neither the Administrator, the Company or the Plan shall have any liability for any failure to so comply.
-5. Shares Subject to the Plan and Limits on Awards Under the Plan any Awards that are granted by, or become obligations of, the Company, through the assumption by the Company of, or in substitution for, outstanding awards previously granted by an acquired company shall not be counted against the shares of Stock available for delivery under the Plan and the terms and conditions of any such awards shall be the original terms and conditions thereof as adjusted by or pursuant to any applicable acquisition agreements.

-(a) Number of Shares.
-A maximum of 5,000,000 shares of Stock may be delivered pursuant to Awards under the Plan.
-No more than 1,000,000 shares of Stock may be delivered pursuant to Awards other than Stock Options or SARs.
-Notwithstanding anything in the Plan to the contrary, any shares of Stock that are issued by the Company, and

-(b) Type of Shares.
+5. Shares Subject to the Plan and Limits on Awards Under the Plan

+- (a) Number of Shares.
+A maximum of 17,500,000 shares of Stock may be delivered pursuant to Awards under the Plan.
+No more than 6,500,000 shares of Stock may be delivered pursuant to Awards other than Stock Options or SARs.
+Notwithstanding anything in the Plan to the contrary, any shares of Stock that are issued by the Company, and any Awards that are granted by, or become obligations of, the Company, through the assumption by the Company of, or in substitution for, outstanding awards previously granted by an acquired company shall not be counted against the shares of Stock available for delivery under the Plan and the terms and conditions of any such awards shall be the original terms and conditions thereof as adjusted by or pursuant to any applicable acquisition agreements.
+Shares tendered in payment of an Award's exercise price, shares withheld to pay taxes due upon an Award and shares purchased by the Company using proceeds from Awards will not increase the total number of remaining shares authorized to be delivered pursuant to Awards under the Plan, and the gross number of shares covered by any SAR Awards granted under the Plan, as opposed to the net number of shares actually delivered under SARs, will be deducted from the number of shares remaining available for delivery pursuant to Awards under the Plan. - (b) Type of Shares.
 Stock delivered by the Company under the Plan may be authorized but unissued Stock or previously issued Stock acquired by the Company.
 No fractional shares of Stock will be delivered under the Plan.
-Any fractional Shares which, but for this provision, would have been issued shall be deemed to have been issued and immediately sold to the Company for their Fair Market Value, and the Participant shall receive from the Company cash in lieu of such fractional shares, less all applicable withholding taxes.

-(c) Award Limits.
+Any fractional Shares which, but for this provision, would have been issued shall be deemed to have been issued and immediately sold to the Company for their Fair Market Value, and the Participant shall receive from the Company cash in lieu of such fractional shares, less all applicable withholding taxes. - (c) Award Limits.
 The maximum number of shares of Stock for which Stock Options may be granted to any person in any calendar year and the maximum number of shares of Stock subject to SARs granted to any person in any calendar year will together be an aggregate of 1,000,000 shares.
 The maximum benefit that may be paid to any person under other Awards in any calendar year will be, to the extent paid in shares, 200,000 shares, and, to the extent paid in cash, \$1 million.
 The foregoing provisions will be construed and applied consistent with Section 162(m).
+No Award under the Plan may be outstanding for a term longer than ten years from the date of grant of such Award.